chadmeruwang/CrossBridges/README.md

 ```
 ./cross_bridge_simulator input.yaml
 ```
-2. Input file format. take input.yaml as an example
+2. Input file format.
+Take input.yaml as an example
 ```
 # the first line is a list of initial team members' speed ft/minute
 - [100, 50, 20, 10]